 Eight basic yarn weight categories (0-7) tell you how thick the yarn is.
 The Craft Yarn Council establishes these categories with corresponding names and symbols.
 You’ll probably find this symbol near the label’s top near the gauge information, recommended needle and hook sizes, and yarn care information.

 For more yarn weight categories, read my article, “Yarn Weight – What Does It Mean?“.

 A gauge measures the number of stitches in one inch of fabric.
-Gauge is essential in knitting, and you will see it referenced in several places.
+Gauge is essential in knitting; it is referenced in several places.
 Once you have selected a pattern to knit, look for the designer’s given gauge.

-Gauge is specified on patterns to ensure that the end project is true to size.
-Because everyone knits differently, it is essential to make a test swatch with your project needles and yarn to check that your gauge matches your selected pattern.
+Gauge is specified on patterns to ensure the end project is true to size.
+Because everyone knits differently, making a test swatch with your project needles and the yarn is essential to check that your gauge matches your selected pattern.
 In addition, an exact gauge is crucial to the proper fit of clothing.
 Remember that a half stitch per inch can make your finished garment several inches too big or too small.

 4. Can I substitute one yarn for another one?

 Knitting yarn substitution can be a tricky thing.
 Knitting yarn substitution is where you use a different yarn than the one recommended by the designer who wrote the pattern you are following.

 It is important to note that designers write patterns with a chosen brand and the weight of knitting yarn.
 Therefore, patterns almost always tell you the brand, weight, color, and size knitting needle used.

 If you are talking about switching the size of the yarn, the answer is no. Because your yarn weight has a lot to do with the finished size and look of a project, using yarn of different weights risks your project coming out the wrong size.
 Generally, you cannot substitute yarn weights unless you are making something like a blanket or scarf, where it will not matter as much, and you can easily adjust your project for the change in size.